mcohen01/node-quickbooks/README.md

 <a name="getVendorCredit" />
 #### getVendorCredit(id, callback)

-Retrieves the VendorCredit from Quickbooks
+Retrieves the VendorCredit from QuickBooks

 __Arguments__